Public Works Department

 As of July 1st, 2014, refuse/garbage pickup is weekly and recycling pickup is biweekly.
 To determine when your recycling should be placed to the curb, see the annual Recycling Schedule below.
 Pickup day is Wednesdays, unless a holiday schedule applies.
 Please keep in the mind the following: Garbage and recycling should not be placed to the curb before 6:30 p.m. the night before.
 Residents and businesses that regularly place their trash to the curb more than 12 hours before pick up day could be cited for violating the Village’s yard maintenance code.
 This could result in a $250 fine and/or imprisonment for up to 15 days.
 Warning letters are being sent to addresses where trash is regularly put out to the curb too early.
 We also ask that you not put refuse & recycling out to the curb when there are high winds.
 Your neighbor does not want to pick up after you.

-Each address is allowed to place one large item at the curb per week that cannot be contained in a bag or can.
+Each address is allowed to place three large items at the curb per month.
+Please see the Bulk Collection Calendar for the date each month.
 These items shall include (but are not limited to) furniture, mattresses and box springs, carpets, appliances, and Christmas trees.
 If any item requires more than two people to lift it, it will not be taken.
 Freon must be removed from any freezers, refrigerators, or air conditioning units before it will be taken.
 This removal is the responsibility of the resident.
 Please note: tires will no longer be picked up and garbage cans weighing more than 60 pounds will not be emptied.
 If your trash containers are out too early and fill with snow or rain, they may not be emptied if they are too heavy.

 The following holidays may delay trash pickup by one day: NEW YEAR’S DAY, MEMORIAL DAY, INDEPENDENCE DAY, LABOR DAY, THANKSGIVING, AND CHRISTMAS.
 If collection day is on or follows any of these holidays during the week, collection will be one day later.
 If you’re not sure, call the Clerk’s Office at 735-3303 to verify when pickup will occur